Vest Rhythmik Pendant Lamp

 Some designers that worked for the company: Christain Ploderer, Christian Steiner, Wilhelm Vest, Milanda Havlová.

 In Germany pendant lamps made by Vest were sold by Sompex GmbH & Co.
 The company is well known for the lamps they produced that were designed by Paul Secon.
 They also sold Rotaflex lamps.
 Ateljé Lyktan sold them in Sweden.
 You can find the Vest Rhythmik pendant lamp in the catalogue here on Vintageinfo.
 In France they were sold by Perrin, as you can see in the 1972 publicity, together with several other nice lamps.
+In the USA these lamps were sold by George Kovacs and were named Rhythmic.

 Wilhelm Vest designed several lamps for Vest.
 The umbrella pendant lamp 1699 Spring received an iF Design Award in 1976.
 His Dynamic pendant lamp received an iF Design Award in 1969.